Introduction to HED

 HED (Hierarchical Event Descriptors) is a framework for annotating events in time-series data using a structured vocabulary.
+HED can also be used to annotate static information such as participant characteristics.
 If you’re working with EEG, fMRI, or other neuroimaging or behavioral data, HED helps you describe what happened during your experiment in a way that computers can understand and process.

 Traditional event annotation problems